MarcelineVQ/twow-raid-visuals/README.md

 - **Blackwing Lair:** Warlocks and Spellbinders indicate the radius of their AoE damage.

+- **AQ 40:**
+  - Anubisath Sentinels have additional visual cues to help mageless compositions.
+    - Reflect bubbles and glowing shadow or fire in hand to show which reflect it is.
+    - A deep purple curse for Mana Burn.
+    - Rejuvenation effect for HoT.
+    - Lightning breath to indicate Thunder Clap.
+    - Red weapon to indicate Mortal Strike.
+    - Shadow breath to indicate Shadow Volley.
-- **AQ 40:** Lord Kri and Viscidus poison area of effects indicate their radius.
-Twin Emporer Blizzard and Bug Explosion indicate radius.
+  - Lord Kri and Viscidus poison area of effects indicate their radius.
+  - Twin Emporer Blizzard and Bug Explosion indicate radius.

 - **Naxxrams:**
   - Poison Charge now colors your character like other enemy poisons in the game do.